Bylaws of Social Club of St. Petersburg, Inc, a Nonprofit Corporation

 Section 5.
 Powers of Officers.

-(a) The President: The President shall be the chief executive officer of the Corporation.
+(a) The President: The President or his/she designate shall be the chief executive officer of the Corporation.
 He/ She shall be a continuing member of the Board of Directors.
 He/ She shall have general management of the business of the Corporation and general supervision of the other officers.
 He/ She shall preside at all meetings of the Board of Directors and see that all orders and resolutions of the Board are carried into effect, subject, however, to the right of the Board to delegate to any other officer or officers of the Corporation any specific powers, other than those that may be conferred only upon the President.
 He/ She shall execute in the name of the Corporation all deeds, bonds, mortgages, contracts and other documents authorized by the Board of Directors.
 He/ She shall be ex‑officio a member of all standing committees, and shall have the authority to spend no more than $1000.00 without board approval.

 (b) Vice President: The Vice President shall perform the duties and exercise the powers of the President in case of his temporary absence from the office of the Corporation, and shall perform such other duties as may from time to time be granted or imposed by the Board of Directors.

-(e) Orator: the Orator shall attend all sessions of the board, held at the office of the corporation and act as the authority on the interpretation and enforcement of all articles of the by-laws.
-In addition the Orator will also enforce the interpretation of Roberts rules of order at all meetings
+(e) Vice President: the Vice President, shall attend all sessions of the board, held at the office of the corporation and act as the authority on the interpretation and enforcement of all articles of the by-laws.
+In addition the Vice president will also enforce the interpretation of Roberts rules of order at all meetings

 (f) Delegating Powers to Other Officers: In case of the absence of any officer of the Corporation, or for any other reason that may seem sufficient to the Board, the Board of Directors may delegate those duties and powers for the time being to any other officer, or to any director.